4 European countries where you can do a master’s for free

 Is university free in Europe?

 There's no definitive answer to whether or not university is free in Europe – in some countries it is, and in others, it isn't.
-Many of Europe's university systems are publicly funded, which means that higher education is often partially or fully subsidised by each country's government.
+Many of Europe's university systems are publicly funded.
+This means that higher education is often partially or fully subsidised by each country's government.

 But there is a catch.
 These courses are usually only available for EU students.
 And since we're no longer part of the EU, this doesn't apply to UK students.
 Luckily, some countries let non-EU students enrol in their postgraduate degrees for free, or for a small registration fee.

-Keep in mind that some of these places have higher living costs than the UK, meaning the money you save on your degree could end up going towards rent and food instead – so make sure you do some thorough research before picking your destination.
+Remember that some of these places have higher living costs than the UK, meaning the money you save on your degree could go towards rent and food instead.
+Make sure you do some thorough research before picking your destination.

 Here are the best European countries that let you study a master's for free: